AnkushMulkar/Blog-generator-using-falcon-7b/README.md

 # Blog-generator-using-falcon-7b

 This Streamlit app allows you to generate blog content using the Falcon-7B Instruct language model.
-Simply provide a topic, and the app will generate a blog with a detailed introduction, explanation, and summary about the topic, along with an attribution to Ankush Mulkar.
+Simply provide a topic, and the app will generate a blog with a detailed introduction, explanation, and summary about the topic.

 ## Installation